Things to know about irritable bowel syndrome (IBS)

 - Pain relief after bowel movement (often)

-Red flag symptoms (need urgent evaluation):
+Red flag symptoms which need urgent evaluation :

-Red flag symptoms (need urgent evaluation):
+Red flag symptoms which need urgent evaluation :

 - Unexplained weight loss